arensalmela/Fitness-Tracker/README.md

 ## Project Description

-Using a mongo database and Mongoose Schema to create a workout tracker.
+Use a mongo database and Mongoose Schema to create a workout tracker.
 This application will help the consumer reach their fitness goals by tracking their workout progress.

 ## Acceptance Criteria